Kommander is part of a Konvoy cluster installation. Konvoy comes with a pre-configured authentication Dex identity broker and provider.

 The Dex service issues an OIDC ID token on successful user authentication.
 Other Konvoy components use the id token as an authentication proof.
 User identity to the Kubernetes API server is provided by the

-kube-oidc-proxy Addon that reads the identity from an id token.
-Web requests to operations portal access are authenticated by the traefik forward auth Addon.
+kube-oidc-proxy platform service that reads the identity from an id token.
+Web requests to operations portal access are authenticated by the traefik forward auth platform service.

 A user identity is shared across a Kommander cluster and all other provisioned clusters.